nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**
 * 1a.
+If the user is currently in the Completed Tab
+    * 1a1.
+Taskify informs the User that it is currently in the Completed Tab.

+      Use case ends.

+* 1b.
 The User's input is unrecognisable to Taskify
+    * 1b1.
+An error message is shown.

+      Use case ends.

+---

+**Use case 12: Switch to Uncompleted tab**

+**MSS**

+1. User requests to got to Uncompleted Tab.
+2. Taskify switches to Uncompleted Tab.

+   Use Case ends

+**Extensions**
+* 1a.
+If the user is currently in the Uncompleted Tab
     * 1a1.
+Taskify informs the User that it is currently in the Uncompleted Tab.

+      Use case ends.

+* 1b.
+The User's input is unrecognisable to Taskify
+    * 1b1.
 An error message is shown.

       Use case ends.
+---

-**Use case 9: Viewing Tasks by date**
+**Use case 13: Viewing Tasks by date**

 **MSS**